 You can, if you wish, give up some of the pension to get a bigger lump sum when you take your benefits.
 You may take up to 25% of the capital value of your pension benefits as a lump sum.
 You receive £12 lump sum for each £1 of annual pension given up.

+The lump sum is usually paid tax-free.
+However, there is a limit on the amount of tax-free cash you can take from UK pension schemes.
+The limit is £268,275 and is known as the lump sum allowance.
+If you have already taken payment of a pension, you may have used up some of your lump sum allowance.
+A higher limit may apply if you hold lifetime allowance protection.

 What is career average pay?

 Your career average pay is based on: